paulsmee/rpi-door-sensor/README.md

 ## Wiring it all up

 The wiring on these sensors is quite straight forward.
 I'm using magnetic reed switches that are N/O (Normally Open) but you can use any 2 wire temporary switch.
+There are many ways to setup switches however the way that I am showing you will make it so that the board is aware of the switch.

 For each door you will need the following